Maricel Soriano: 2010s: Hiatus and comeback

-n 2017, she eventually returned to showbiz through her home network, ABS-CBN.
+In 2017, she eventually returned to showbiz through her home network, ABS-CBN.

 Acting style and reception

-Referred to as the "Diamond Star" for achieving both commercial and critical success, Soriano is frequently cited as one of the greatest actresses in Philippine cinema, noted for her characteristically frank, street-smart, and quick-witted style.
-With over 100 acting credits to her name, she is noted for her brilliance and versatility both as an actress and as a multi-faceted performer.
-Maricel has been honored & recognized by various award-giving bodies for her work in film and television.
-Among them includes 3 Asian Television Awards and several honorary trophies from FAMAS, the EDDYs and Cinema One Originals Digital Film Festival.
+Referred to as the "Diamond Star" for achieving both commercial and critical success, Soriano is frequently cited as one of the greatest actresses in Philippines cinema, noted for her characteristically frank, street-smart, and quick-witted style.
+With over 100 acting credits, she is noted for her versatility as an actress and performer.
+She has been honored by various award-giving bodies for her work in film and television.
+Among them are 3 Asian Television Awards and several honorary trophies from FAMAS, the EDDYs and Cinema One Originals Digital Film Festival.
 Soriano ranks second (behind Nora Aunor) among Filipino actress with the most "Best Actress" wins at the Metro Manila Film Festival and Young Critics Circle.
 Soriano is also recognised as the “Drama Anthology Queen” for the success of her two headlining drama series — Maricel Regal Drama Special (1987–1990) and The Maricel Drama Special (1990–1997), which had a ten-year run in the television altogether and became one of the longest running TV anthology series in Philippine history.

 She has been an influential figure to many actors and actresses in the Philippine entertainment industry.
 Iza Calzado and Jodi Sta.
 Maria praised her generosity in "giving acting tips to them on the set", calling it the "Inay Maria School of Acting."
 In 2002, Alessandra de Rossi expressed her desire to follow the career path of Soriano saying: "She's equally effective in drama, comedy and action."
 Numerous actors have either mentioned Soriano as a major influence or showed admiration including Judy Ann Santos, Angel Locsin, Vice Ganda, Eugene Domingo, Lovi Poe, Joey Paras, JM de Guzman Janella Salvador Jericho Rosales, John Lapus, and Arjo Atayde.